[Basel, Switzerland – 8 September 2015]

 Funding support for this project

-Funding for this project, including lead optimization, pre-clinical, and Phase I, has been provided by Médecins Sans Frontières (MSF) / Doctors Without Borders, the Swiss Agency for Development and Cooperation, the UK Department for International Development (DFID), the Dutch Ministry of Foreign Affairs (DGIS), Germany’s Federal Ministry of Education and Research (BMBF) through KfW and part of the EDCTP 2 Programme supported by the European Union, the Norwegian Agency for Development Cooperation (NORAD), the Bill & Melinda Gates Foundation, the French Ministry of Foreign and European Affairs (MAEE), the Spanish Agency of International Cooperation for Development (AECID).
+Funding for this project, including lead optimization, pre-clinical, and Phase I, has been provided by Médecins Sans Frontières (MSF) / Doctors Without Borders, the Swiss Agency for Development and Cooperation, the UK Department for International Development (DFID), the Dutch Ministry of Foreign Affairs (DGIS), Germany’s Federal Ministry of Education and Research (BMBF) through KfW and part of the EDCTP 2 Programme supported by the European Union, the Norwegian Agency for Development Cooperation (NORAD), the Bill & Melinda Gates Foundation, the French Ministry for Europe and Foreign Affairs, the Spanish Agency of International Cooperation for Development (AECID).
 A total budget of EUR 27.1 million for the development of SCYX-7158 has been spent to date, including EUR 5 million for the Phase I trial.

 SCYX-7158 (AN5568) is a product of Anacor’s novel boron chemistry which has produced a number of compounds with efficacy against a range of fungal, inflammatory, and bacterial diseases.
 Realizing this technology could also be used for neglected diseases, Anacor, with the help of the Sandler Center for Drug Discovery of the University of California, San Francisco, screened its library of boron-based compounds for activity against the sleeping sickness parasites and identified an attractive lead series.
 In order to ensure further development of these compounds, Anacor approached DNDi, which was actively seeking compounds for its lead optimization programme.
 DNDi, Anacor, SCYNEXIS, and a consortium including Pace University and the Swiss Tropical and Public Health Institute then worked on the series of molecules in pre-clinical studies that resulted in the DNDi-led Phase I studies now completed.